magento/devdocs/src/tools/site-wide-analysis.md

 If you do not want to use our [shell script](https://github.com/magento-swat/install-agent-helpers/blob/main/install.sh) to install the agent, then you must manually install it by following these steps:

-1. Select and create a directory where you want to download the agent.
+1. Create a directory where you want to download the agent.

+   {:.bs-calout-tip}
+   We recommend installing the agent outside of your root {{ site.data.var.ee }} project directory.

 1. Download the binary file and unpack it.

    {:.bs-callout-info}